scrapy/cssselect/docs/index.rst

   ``*:nth-last-of-type``, ``*:only-of-type``.
 All of these work when you specify an element type, but not with ``*``

-None of the pseudo-elements apply since XPath only knows about “real” elements.

 On the other hand, *cssselect* supports some selectors that are not in the Level 3 specification: